 What to Serve with Rack of Lamb

-While the lamb cooking, bring the cauliflower florets (equivalent of one head of cauliflower) and 1 cup chicken stock to boil, covered.
-Steam 10-12 minutes until tender, but still firm.
+While the lamb is cooking, bring the cauliflower florets (equivalent to one head of cauliflower) and 1 cup of chicken stock to boil, covered.
+Steam for 10-12 minutes until tender, but still firm.
 Add to a blender with the 4 cloves of garlic and 1 full handful of basil leaves.
 Blend until pureed.
 Add more stock (or water) if necessary.
 Season with salt and pepper to taste.

 More Delicious Lamb Recipes